 What You’ll See on the Oak Spring Tour

 Included on the 2021 Historic Garden Week Tours are small parts of the main Mellon residence and all of its extensive gardens that overflow with gorgeous flowers collected over decades, as well as the formal greenhouse, the Oak Spring Gallery featuring an exhibit on the Mellon’s remarkable lives, and the Broodmare Barn, where Paul raised his championship horses, including Sea Hero, the winner of the 1993 Kentucky Derby.
-For an exclusive look at rooms not included on the tour, such as Bunny’s private bedroom suite where she cherished the Van Gogh that hung above the bathtub, subscribe to a complimentary copy of Book 12 of Wine & Country Life to be released this May.
+For an exclusive look at rooms not included on the tour, such as Bunny’s private bedroom suite where she cherished the Van Gogh that hung above the bathtub.
 Seen below is the desk where Paul would work in the living room as well as the hallway leading into the dining room that famously displayed Bunny’s China collection.

 Paul’s father, Andrew M. Mellon, a financier and art collector who served as secretary of the treasury under four presidents from 1921–1932, also had a passion for rare items and went on to found the National Gallery of Art.
 Bunny herself was an avid collector, and spotted early on the genius of Mark Rothko, and one of his Yellow Expanse series hangs in the National Gallery of Art.
 Bunny has said it was one of 13 works by Rothko that she purchased in the 1950s when she wandered by chance into the artist’s New York studio.